salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 in the URI.
 Routes supporting DELETE of a nested relationship MUST only delete the relationship not the nested resources.

-Collection routes MAY support DELETE.
-Request should be a collection of resources to be deleted.
+In version 4.0 of the style guide, Collection routes MUST NOT support DELETE.

 ### Examples